Iran denies seized Korean ship and crew are being held as hostages

 The seizure of the MT Hankuk Chemi and its 20-member crew near the strategic Strait of Hormuz has been seen as an attempt by Tehran to assert its demands, just two weeks before President-elect Joe Biden takes office in the United States.

 Iran wants Biden to lift sanctions imposed by outgoing President Donald Trump.
-Tehran’s critics have long accused it of capturing ships and foreign prisoners as a method of gaining leverage in negotiations.
+Tehran’s critics have long accused it of capturing ships and foreigners as a method of gaining leverage in negotiations.

 “We’ve become used to such allegations,” Iranian government spokesman Ali Rabiei told a news conference.
 “But if there is any hostage-taking, it is Korea’s government that is holding $7 billion, which belongs to us, hostage on baseless grounds.”